lotcz/theSeed/doc/beehive.md

 - when Bee dies and has no followers, she respawns in a hive
 - motivation to travel to advanced levels is also quantity of resources

+Puzzles

+- bees presence can trigger opening/closing of gate
+- save bugs from pit by throwing crawlable stuff inside
+- block road with uncrawlable stuff

 How to open blocked access?

 - bring certain item for guarding NPC
 - lure away guarding animal
 - bring pollen to blossom to get to nectar
-- save bugs from pit by throwing crawlable stuff inside
-- block road with uncrawlable stuff
--

-Puzzles

-- bees presence can trigger opening/closing of gate
+- feed bugs until they pop/poison bugs

 Items
 -----